Own-Data-Privateer/hoardy-web/tool/README.md

 hoardy-web organize --hardlink --to ~/hoardy-web/copy2 ~/hoardy-web/original
 ```

-(In real-life use different copies usually end up on in different backup drives or some such.)
+(In real-life use different copies usually end up on different backup drives or some such.)

 Then, repeating the same command would a noop: